chelleorc/chelleorc/README.md

 👋 Hi, I’m LaToya, a computational physicist with a background in quantum physics and high-performance computing.
-I currently work as a Softworld, Inc federal subcontractor at MIT Lincoln Laboratory Supercomputing Center, where I contribute to cutting-edge computational research and optimization in scientific computing.
+I currently work as a [Softworld, Inc](https://softworldinc.com/) subcontractor at [MIT Lincoln Laboratory Supercomputing Center](https://www.ll.mit.edu/r-d/cyber-security-and-information-sciences/lincoln-laboratory-supercomputing-center), where I contribute to cutting-edge computational research and optimization in scientific computing.

 **🔬 My Background**
 * Education: B.S. in Physics